 A classical dental bridge (now called a "fixed partial denture") is like two crowns, with a false tooth between them.
 The whole bridge is cemented in place, thus the missing tooth is replaced by the replica tooth between the two crowns.
 Bridges can be much more complicated than this and different types exist.

 Sometimes, the bridge is glued to the backs of the teeth on each side of the space, instead of putting a crown over the whole tooth.
 This is known as a 'Maryland Bridge'.

 You should visit your dentist at least once a year, more often if you have difficulties.

-Remember under the PRSI and Medical Card dental schemes you are entitled to a free oral examination once a year!
+Remember under the PRSI dental scheme you are entitled to a free oral examination once a year!

 At your first (and subsequent) visit(s) to a dentist, a thorough medical history is routinely taken.
 The history will include asking you questions about your general health, previous illnesses and how they may affect your dental appointments.